Punctuation and Capitalization Practice Questions

 2. The ocean is saltier in regions where the temperature is higher due to a higher rate of evaporation.

-3. The garter snake is often called a “gardener snake” or a “guarder snake” because of the similar sounds of the words.
+3. The garter snake is often called a gardener snake or a guarder snake because of the similar sounds of the words.

-Questions 10-11 pertain to the underlined sections of the following excerpt:
+Questions 10-11 refer to the following passage.

-10. How should this portion of the text be written?
+1. How should this portion of the text be written?

 1. Chief justice